-Apple raised a few eyebrows when it discontinued the original HomePod in March 2021.
+Apple raised a few eyebrows when it discontinued the original HomePod last year.
 The company's flagship smart speaker might have been four years old, but it was still one of the best wireless speakers you could buy at the time.
-Not only that, Apple didn't announce a successor.
+What's more, Apple still hasn't announced a successor.

-At the time, the tech giant said it had taken the decision to focus on sales of the smaller, cheaper HomePod Mini, but judging by recent Apple patents it looks like the tech giant may have had a change of heart.
-Word is, Apple is busy developing a new, full-size speaker dubbed 'HomePod 2'.
+At the time, the tech giant said it had decided to focus on sales of the smaller, cheaper HomePod Mini.
+But judging by leaked Apple patents – and rumours of a battery-powered HomePod – it seems as though the company could be building up to the launch of a new, full-size speaker dubbed 'HomePod 2'.
 Better 'late' than never, we say.

 Apple is yet to confirm the HomePod 2, but there's a possibility we could see it revealed in 2022.
 Fingers crossed it'll support Apple Music Lossless.
-Here's everything we know so far about Apple's next Siri-powered smart speaker, plus the features we'd like to see from it...
+Here's everything we know so far about Apple's next smart speaker, plus the features we'd like to see from it...

 - Apple HomePod Mini vs HomePod: which is better?

 Apple announced its first smart speaker – the now discontinued HomePod – in June 2017 at the company's Worldwide Developers Conference.
 It followed that up with the launch of the dinky HomePod Mini in October 2020, which was announced in new colours in October 2022.

 Apple tends to launch new audio products on an annual basis, but it's impossible to categorically state when we could see the new HomePod 2 break cover.
-While most tech analysts tip an Apple HomePod 2 release date for 2022 — in a recent Bloomberg piece reporter Mark Gurman claimed that "before the discontinuation of the larger HomePod, the company had been working on an updated version for release in 2022" — we could be treated to a surprise HomePod 2 reveal at Apple's 18th October Unleashed event.
+Most tech analysts tip the HomePod 2 release date for 2022.
+In a Bloomberg piece, for example, reporter Mark Gurman claimed that "before the discontinuation of the larger HomePod, the company had been working on an updated version for release in 2022".

 There's no word on the Apple HomePod 2 price, but if it is a full-size speaker like its predecessor, we'd expect it to cost about the same – £319 ($349, AU$499).
 We certainly wouldn't expect it to be northwards of that.
 After all, Apple discounted the original HomePod to £279 ($299/AU$379) in 2019 following criticism of the high cost.
 (Here's today's best HomePod and HomePod Mini deals, if you're in the market for one.)